ymoch/preacher/README.rst

 - xpath: String
     - A `XPath`_ query

-When fiven a string, that is equivalent to {"jq": it}.
+When given a string, that is equivalent to {"jq": it}.

 Note that the extraction must be compatible for the body analysis.